imitablerabbit/lwjgl-engine/README.md

 ##To Do:##
 - Add a Scene class to contain the camera
-- Organise the Texturing code
 - Add support for VBO indexing
 - Organise some of the code

 ##Change Log:##
+- Organise the Texturing code
 - Added support for texturing
   - Create a TexturedModel class
   - Added UVs to the textured models
   - Added a textured renderer
+  - Added a texture class
+  - Added a InstancedTexturedRenderer class
 - Look into creating the matrices within the entities instead of the renderer
   - Create the model matrices
 - Create the OBJ Loader